 Catherine Stephens Head of International Trade Services at Business West said:

 “It is crucial that companies who chose to delay their important declarations act now to ensure that they do not incur fines or face prosecution.

 “The deadline for the full completion of these documents for businesses whose goods arrived after 31/12/2020 is 25th June and if businesses need support with these, they should get in touch with us without delay.

 “Our expert team with years of experience in completing export documentation, will ensure that all paperwork is completed accurately.”

 A supplementary declaration is an electronic message submitted to HMRC using the Customs Handling of Import and Export Freight system (CHIEF) or Customs Declaration Service (CDS).

-You will need to make a supplementary declaration after you’ve made an entry in your own declarations – known as ‘entry in declarant’s records’ or EIDR or if you’ve made a simplified frontier declaration, or simplified declaration procedure.
+You will need to make a supplementary declaration after you’ve made an entry in your own declarations – known as ‘entry in declarant’s records’ or EIDR if you’ve made a simplified frontier declaration.

 You can make these declarations into your commercial records and delay sending HMRC the full information about your goods by up to 175 days from the date of import.